siddharthdivi/Unifying-Distillation-with-Personalization-in-Federated-Learning/README.txt

 # Unifying-Distillation-with-Personalization-in-Federated-Learning
 Repository that contains the code for the paper titled, 'Unifying Distillation with Personalization in Federated Learning'.

+NOTE: The data required to run the experiments is available at https://tinyurl.com/1hp9ywfa.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 SECTION-1: SETTING UP THE ENVIRONMENT.